kartikvashistha/ansible-playbooks/README.md

 # Depending on the playbook, host can be overriden via the `host_group` var (list of hosts can be found in the inventory `hosts.yml` file)
 ansible-playbook playbooks/install-dotfiles.yml -e "host_group=snowpiercer"
 ```

+## List of Roles
+Here is a list of my personally written and maintained Ansible roles that I use to setup and configure my various machines.

+1. `asdf` - To install and configure asdf on my local machines;
+2. `dotfiles` - To install my dotfiles linux and macOS machines;
+3. `fedora` - To configure and setup my various Fedora machines;
+4. `kubernetes` - To configure and setup all of my kubernetes hosts with common settings;
+5. `macos` - To configure and setup my macOS machines;
+6. `neovim` - To install my nvim config (and optionally other neovim distros) on my linux and macOS machines;